 - Dry skin types: If you generally have dry skin head-to-toe, this may also extend to your lips—in which case, you may just be experiencing common dry lips.

-- Angular cheilitis: This type of lip inflammation, which is caused by a bacterial or fungal infection, typically manifests itself in the outer corners of the mouth.
+- Angular cheilitis: This type of lip inflammation, which is caused by a bacterial or fungal infection1, typically manifests itself in the outer corners of the mouth.
 It can be caused by too much saliva buildup in these areas, such as from excessively licking the lips or having braces.

-- Allergic contact cheilitis: As its name implies, this form of lip inflammation is caused by an allergic reaction, which can happen in response to just about anything that comes into contact with your lips, be it cosmetics or skin care products, medication, or even food.
+- Allergic contact cheilitis: As its name implies, this form of lip inflammation is caused by an allergic reaction3, which can happen in response to just about anything that comes into contact with your lips, be it cosmetics or skin care products, medication, or even food.

 Common causes of lip eczema.